hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 [JSR 335](https://jcp.org/en/jsr/detail?id=335)) support.

 For illustration of the differences in Java 6 and 7 in comparison to Java 8 we now will have a quick look at both sourcecode examples.
-After that the documentation will go on using Java 8 syntax to keep examples short and easy to understand.
+After that the documentation will focus on using Java 8 syntax to keep examples short and easy to understand but still offers some hints what it looks like on Java 6 or 7 style as well.

 The first basic example will produce the sum of some int values stored in a Hazelcast IMap.
 This is a very basic example not yet using a lot of the functionality of the Aggregations framework but will already perfectly show the main difference.